swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

-If the [`ConcurrentValue` proposal](https://forums.swift.org/t/pitch-3-concurrentvalue-and-concurrent-closures/43947) is accepted, it would be an excellent choice to limit the values stored within task locals to only ConcurrentValues.
+If the [`Sendable` proposal](https://forums.swift.org/t/pitch-3-concurrentvalue-and-concurrent-closures/43947) is accepted, it would be an excellent choice to limit the values stored within task locals to only Sendable.
 As access to them may be performed by the task which set the value, and any of its children, therefore it should be safe to use in such concurrent access scenarios.
 Practically speaking, task local values should most often be simple value types, such as identifiers, counters or similar.

 Keys must be defined in the `TaskLocalValues` namespace: